• About Us

 Kensington SD2000P

-The Kensington SD2000P falls somewhere in the middle, since it offers a similar set of features as the portable SD1600P, but, it also comes with a power brick to recharge all up your connected devices, just like the SD5200T (but, it’s not a Thunderbolt 3 dock).
+The Kensington SD2000P falls somewhere in the middle, offering a similar set of features as the portable SD1600P, but, it also comes with a power brick to recharge the battery of all your connected devices, just like the SD5200T (but, it’s not a Thunderbolt 3 dock).
 While a few years ago most people would take a quick glance at the (then) latest notebooks that started to strip their USB port (as well as the Ethernet port) and were convinced that this is just a passing fad, well, we’ve gotten to the point were we have to accept the fact that slim notebooks and docks/dongles do come together now.

 The reason for that is portability, which required the removal of larger ports (USB type-A and even Ethernet) in favour of the newer, better and smaller USB type-C ports.
 Unfortunately, the accessory market didn’t keep up, so, the large majority of peripheral devices are still using the old USB standard.
 That’s why docks like Kensington SD2000P will be a necessity for a long time (until every accessory will be able to connect wirelessly using some probably-not-yet-invented reliable protocol), that is, if you use an ultrabook – the gaming laptops have a larger array of ports.